My Wife (song)

-"My Wife" is a song by the British rock band the Who, written and sung by bass guitarist John Entwistle.
+"My Wife" is a song by the English rock band the Who, written and sung by bass guitarist John Entwistle.
 It was originally released in 1971 on Who's Next and later as the B-side of the single "Baba O'Riley" on 6 November 1971 in Europe by Polydor Records.

 Background

 "My Wife" was the fourth track on Who's Next and was recorded at Olympic Studios sometime in May 1971.
 While it did appear on Who's Next it was thought that it was not a part of the Lifehouse project which was confirmed in 2000, when it was not included in Pete Townshend's Lifehouse Chronicles box set.
+"My Wife" was written to replace "Boris the Spider" during live performances as Entwistle had grown tired of performing the latter in concert.